 Henry has worked with Eliot Cohen as his Photoshop/Lightroom instructor since 2005.
 He continues to work with Cohen on improving his skills with the software.

+All of the images are for sale.
+But you cannot download the images directly.
+If you are interested in a purchase, please get in touch with Henry using the contact form.
 If you’re not interested in purchasing one of Winokur’s images for yourself, but you have one of your own that you’d like printed and perhaps mounted, be sure to get in touch, as Henry does custom printing work.
 References available, of course.

 Henry thanks you for stopping by.
 Click the button below to go to the image pages of this site.